-(whether or not the offence was custody.

-committed before or after

-commencement of this Act).

-A corresponding registrable Within 45 days after the

-offender who is in Samoa, and commencement of this

-who is not in government Act if the conviction was

-custody (whether or not the before the

-offence was committed before or commencement of this

-after commencement of this Act, or within seven (7)

-Act). days of entering Samoa if

-the offence was

-committed at any other

-time.

-A person who is convicted of an Within seven (7) days

-offence in a foreign jurisdiction before he or she ceases to

-(before or after the be in government

-commencement of this Act) and custody.

-was not required to report in that

-jurisdiction, but such offence is

-equivalent to a registrable

-offence under this Act and he or

-she is in government custody in

-Samoa.

-A person who is convicted of an Within 45 days after the

-offence in a foreign jurisdiction commencement of this

-(before or after the Act if the conviction was

-commencement of this Act) and before the

-was not required to report in commencement of this

-that jurisdiction, but such Act, or within seven (7)

-offence is equivalent to days of entering Samoa if

-a registrable .
-0

-0
+(whether or not the offence was custody. committed before after commencement of this Act). corresponding registrable Within 45 days after the offender who is in Samoa, and commencement of this who is not in government Act if the conviction was custody (whether or not the before the offence was committed before or commencement of this after commencement of this Act, or within seven (7) Act). days of entering Samoa if the offence was committed at any other time.
+A person who is convicted of an Within seven (7) days offence in a foreign jurisdiction before he or she ceases to after (before or be government commencement of this Act) and custody. was not required to report in that jurisdiction, but such offence is equivalent to a registrable offence under this Act and he or she is in government custody in Samoa.
+A person who is convicted of an Within 45 days after the offence in a foreign jurisdiction commencement of this after Act if the conviction was (before or the commencement of this Act) and before the was not required to report in commencement of this that jurisdiction, but such Act, or within seven (7) offence is equivalent to days of entering Samoa if a registrable offence under this Act and he or the offence was she is not in government committed at any other custody. time.